Sumayar

-Sumayar (سمائر; سمئر) is a small valley in the Nagar District of Gilgit-Baltistan, Pakistan.
-The valley is located at the confluence of Hunza River and Nagar River (Pakistan).
-It is bounded by eroded landscape from the north-east and mountain ridges from the south.
-Moreover, the valley is composed of nine small villages: Khai, Futhkhai, Yal, Boshat, Rashfari, Resman, Daltho, Thopkhan, and Jotorkhan.
+Sumayar (سمائر; سمئر) is a small valley situated within the Nagar District of Gilgit-Baltistan, Pakistan.
+The valley is located at the confluence of the Hunza and Nagar rivers in Pakistan.
+It is bounded by an eroded landscape to the north-east and mountain ridges to the south.
+The valley is composed of nine small villages: Khai, Futhkhai, Yal, Boshat, Rashfari, Resman, Daltho, Thopkhan, and Jotorkhan.